WICG/scheduling-apis/PrioritizedPostTask.md

 ## The Problem

-To keep apps responsive, developers break up long tasks into smaller chunks.
+To keep apps responsive, developers should break up long tasks into smaller chunks.
 [Userspace schedulers](UserspaceSchedulers.md) often manage these chunks of work (tasks)&mdash;prioritizing and executing work async at an appropriate time relative to the current situation of the user and browser.